FREE WHOLE FOODS

 Okie dokie folks, time for a little heart-to-heart about that fantabulous (don’t you love my new word?)
 Holiday just around the corner. . .
 Christmas.
-Grab a cup of coffee and a piece of Halloween candy, curl up on your sofa, and let’s just pretend we’re having a chat face to face about how we’re going to handle this one.
+Grab a cup of coffee and a piece of cake or pie, curl up on your sofa, and let’s just pretend we’re having a chat face to face about how we’re going to handle this one.

 In just a few days, the deals are going to be flying fast and furiously at you (including quite possibly a few hundred here on PPP ~ yikes!), so I want you to be prepared.
-I promise you’ll see deals on Legos and Powerwheels and Kindles and Barbies and just about anything you could ever imagine anyone on your gift list will ever need.
+I promise you’ll see Black Friday deals on LEGOS and Powerwheels and Kindles and Barbies and just about anything you could ever imagine anyone on your gift list will ever need.